swt30/thesis/chapters/02-eos/02-eos.md

 I handled numerical problems like this near phase boundaries by using a bounded root-finding algorithm when solving the inverse equations.
 By pinning one end of the bounds to the phase curve and fixing the temperature, I solve a one-to-one inversion problem on either the "upper" or "lower" side of the phase curve, preventing the solver from stepping across the curve and therefore yielding the correct solution.
 I did not expect this vapour-liquid transition region to be of much importance in my interior structure models, which will be mostly high-pressure ices.
-However, accurately handling the behaviour here was important when I later extended the models to include an atmospheric layer..
+However, accurately handling the behaviour here was important when I later extended the models to include an atmospheric layer.

+> TODO: "and therefore yielding the correct solution" above is unclear; rephrase

 I specified an order of priority for which EOS to prefer in the case of conflict between sources.
 I rely firstly on tabular sources, then functional sources, in the order specified in @tbl:my-eos.
 That is, the first valid EOS on that list determines the density at a particular $(P,T)$ pair.

-I defined the limits of each EOS "patch" through the notion of a "convex set", which is the largest possible region of the state space fully enclosed by a set of points.
+I defined the limits of each EOS patch through the notion of a *convex set*, which is the largest possible region of the state space fully enclosed by a set of points.
 The convex set gives a natural interpretation of the area covered by a table of values.
 In the case of the low-pressure ices, I used phase boundaries provided in @Dunaeva2010 and assigned points within each region an appropriate EOS from @Choukroun2007.
 For the regions based on tabulated values, I applied the EOS only in the region covered by the data points where interpolation can be carried out.